bdosono/bdosono.com/README.md

 + **Personable**: I like to have fun with language!
 Note how the headers (Interests, Inquiries, Insights, Interactions) are alliterative—as well as the sections (Development, Data, Discovery) in this very README file. :wink:

 ###Visualization
-+ **Imagery**: I used https://unsplash.com/ to find a royalty-free image in high resolution.
++ **Imagery**: I used [Unsplash](https://unsplash.com/) to find a royalty-free image in high resolution.
 I chose a mountain background photo that complemented the existing color scheme of my website.
 I uploaded the original background image (2.8 MB) to Twitter, which compressed it for me (433 KB), and uploaded the compressed version of the image to my site.
+I also used [Favicon Generator](https://realfavicongenerator.net/) to help create different versions of favicons appropriate for different browsers.
 + **Layout**: With respect to the *Law of Proximity*, my research interests (separated by bullet) are listed in their own section.
 Each H2 header is situated immediately above their section.
 With respect to the *Law of Similarity*, the social links are also grouped in their respective columns.
 + **Typography**: [Typography Handbook](http://typographyhandbook.com/) is a beautifully designed resource that explains best practices of how type is diplayed online.
 I chose to use [Lato](http://www.latofonts.com/lato-free-fonts/) because it is an open-sourced sans-serif font, which allows for legibility on the screen.